ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 .. note::

-	While not explicitly enforced by the code above, all hemoglobin values should be non-zero positive numbers.
-The probability of sampling a negative value is small, but if it occurs, the value should be resampled until it is a positive number or clipped to a value of 1.
+  While not explicitly enforced by the code above, all hemoglobin values should be non-zero positive numbers and should also be biologically plausible.
+The lowest recorded hemoglobin value observed following massive blood loss [Spiess-2015]_ was 6 g/L and the lowest hemoglobin value observed in a hemodynamically stable patient not requiring cardiac or supplemental oxygen support was 14 g/L [Chai-et-al-2021]_). **The probability of sampling a hemoglobin value less than 6 g/L is low, but if it occurs, the value should be resampled until it is a positive number or clipped to a value of 6 grams per liter.**

   `This notebook <https://github.com/ihmeuw/vivarium_gates_lsff/blob/main/tests/lsff_iron_exposure.ipynb>`_ validates these functions included in the code block above compared to the R code utilized by the GBD anemia team (included below) and across ensemble distribution sampling strategies.
 Notably, the updated ensemble distribution sampling strategy (shown in the code block above and in the :code:`viv_calc_iron_nbs` function in the linked notebook) follow the correct strategy for :ref:`sampling from an ensemble distribution <vivarium_best_practices_ensemble_distributions>`, which has already been incorporated into Vivarium's :code:`risk_distributions` module in the `.ppf method of the EnsembleDistribution class <https://github.com/ihmeuw/risk_distributions/blob/6d374a4d506c315422338946010c2612fdac5413/src/risk_distributions/risk_distributions.py#L495>`_ (which is misleadingly named because this sampling method is not the same thing as the quantile function...).